misto/website/gitpod/docs/self-hosted/latest/reference-architecture/production-ready.md

 gcloud container clusters get-credentials --region="${REGION}" "${CLUSTER_NAME}"
 ```

-After that, you need to create cluster role bindings to allows the current user to create new RBAC rules.
+After that, you need to create cluster role bindings to allow the current user to create new RBAC rules.

 ```
 kubectl create clusterrolebinding cluster-admin-binding \\